tomsaleeba/nga10781-truth-table/README.md

 `dueDate`\
 How the due date relates to the assignment attempt:
-- `in future`: assignment is still open, due date is in the future
+- `in future/none`: assignment is still open, due date is in the future or there is no due date
 - `in past`: assignment is closed, due date is in the past

 `attemptCount`\